 When it comes to killing bacteria, you want highly reactive molecules.
 They are very good at pulling away electrons, releasing free radicals, and generally smashing up their environment.
 In the case of a pathogen, they tear through membranes and destroy DNA-making machinery like a hot knife through butter.
 Copper needs to oxidize to reach the same level of toxicity, and while cupric oxide is oxidized, it's in a more stable oxidation state so it doesn't wreak the same havoc as his brother, cuprous oxide.

 So why is cuprous oxide so toxic to bacteria and so safe for humans?
 It all comes down to size.
-A surface infused with cuprous oxide to a bacteria cell is a highly toxic landscape because the ratio of Cu2O to cell is smaller.
+A surface infused with cuprous oxide to a bacteria cell is a highly toxic landscape because of the ratio of Cu2O to bacteria cell.
 So a beautiful countertop or table to us is a toxic minefield to pathogens.
-(Which is just the way we like it.)
+(Which is just the way we like it!)